sando38/docker-eturnal/README.md

 It works like the [standalone eturnal container image](https://github.com/processone/eturnal/tree/master/docker-k8s), but contains a cron job for creating/renewing TLS certificates.

-For available image have a look in the package [registry](https://github.com/sando38/docker-eturnal/pkgs/container/docker-eturnal).
+For available images have a look in the package [registry](https://github.com/sando38/docker-eturnal/pkgs/container/docker-eturnal).

 ## Configuration